 Letter from the future that sparked a vision towards 2029 and beyond

 A letter was co-created during the Social Impact Summit as part of the 2018 Social Impact Festival.
 The summit was an opportunity to hear from a number of thought leaders in the social impact space, and to continue co-creating a healthier Western Australia for all.
 Around 400 people attended the summit over two-days.
 At the end of the two days, people broke into small groups and drafted a letter from the people of 2028 back to the people of 2018.
 Around 40 letters were created, and eventually compiled into one letter.
 Whilst writing the collective letter in 2018, Dr Noel Nannup said: "Well if we've done all of that by 2028 then we will be ready for 2029."
 Somebody asked, “Why is 2029 important?”
 From there, Noel asked Katie and John Stubley from the Centre for Social Impact at UWA to ask Dr Richard Walley, Prof Colleen Hayward and Carol Innes if they would join in shaping what was to become Danjoo Koorliny.
-Note that this letter has had one addition (which is underlined).
-It was added in October 2021 by Noel Nannup.
+(Note that the letter has had one addition [italicised].
+It was added in October 2021 by Dr Noel Nannup.)

 Danjoo Koorliny principles and protocols